danobi/btrfs-fuzz/docs/architecture.md

 # Architecture notes

 `btrfs-fuzz` runs tests in a VM so we can detect and respond to kernel panics.
-`harness` is responsible for managing the VM and responding appropriately to panics.  `AFL++` generates and mutates btrfs images. `runner` runs/tests each generated image inside the VM.
+`manager` is responsible for managing the VM and responding appropriately to panics.  `AFL++` generates and mutates btrfs images. `runner` runs/tests each generated image inside the VM.
 All tests are run in the same process for better fuzzing performance.
 This is ok b/c btrfs has minimal shared state between